To begin with, you have to differentiate and define opt-out users and app uninstalls:

 In this example, we report that 80 users, who were known as opt-in, did not receive the push because they uninstalled the application.

 Unlike opt-outs, we receive by return loop the uninstalls that took place between the sending of the last campaign and the campaign of the day.
 This loop occurs only once a campaign has been sent.
-That's why you will see uninstalls only on days where a push has effectively been sent.
+That's why you will see uninstalls only on days when a push has effectively been sent.

 Note: Sending a test push notification won't trigger the uninstalls detection.